invisibleroads/invisibleroads-tutorials/geodjango-install.rst

 Configure `PostgreSQL <http://www.postgresql.org>`_ permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The default configuration of PostgreSQL requires authentication through two accounts for each user: a Linux account and a PostgreSQL account.
 PostgreSQL starts with a default PostgreSQL superuser account with the username *postgres*.

 If you want to create and access PostgreSQL databases, you will either need to create a PostgreSQL account for a Linux account or you need to change the default configuration.
 The relevant configuration is contained in the ``pg_hba.conf`` file.

-Open ``pg_hba.conf``
+Open ``pg_hba.conf``.
 ::

     su - postgres
     cd data
     vim pg_hba.conf

 .. _postgresql-default:

 Default configuration
 """""""""""""""""""""
 Here is the default configuration, in which *ident sameuser* indicates that a Linux user can only sign into a PostgreSQL account that has the same username as the user's Linux account.
 ::

     # "local" is for Unix domain socket connections only